b2io/handbook/who-we-are.md

 In addition, we also provide access to online training opportunities and sponsor employee attendance at various technical conferences.
 We encourage community involvement through technical meetups and open source contributions.
 We support some work hours being devoted to [professional development](./day-to-day.md#professional-development)

 Career growth is facilitated and tracked.
-Individuals meet routinely with a team member to discuss career goals, track goal progress, and discuss feedback.
-Our flat hierarchy means that no one has a direct manager.
+Individuals meet routinely with a senior member to discuss career goals, track goal progress, and discuss feedback.
+While Base Two maintains a flat, collaborative structure, managers serve as advocates and partners in growth rather than traditional top-down supervisors.
 We are accountable to, and advocate for each other.

 ### Honest and Open